MatthewYeend/Laravel-Best-Practices/README.md

     return $next($request);
 }
 ```
-The **Good** approach improves security and readability by properly checking if the user is authenticated before accessing their role.
-It uses `abort(403)` for cleaner error handling and leverages a role-checking method (`hasRole()`), making the code more reusable and maintainable.
+The **Good** approach improves security and readability by:
+- Properly checking if the user is authenticated before accessing their role.
+- It uses `abort(403)` for cleaner error handling and leverages a role-checking method (`hasRole()`), making the code more reusable and maintainable.

 ---
 ## Caching